kaidez/kaidez.com/_drafts/remove-files-from-github.md

 title: 'TUTORIAL: Remove Files From GitHub'
 comments: true
 author: Kai Gittens
-meta-excerpt: Get a quick answer first and then learn in depth how to remove files from GitHub & how it works with Git.
-Learning resource list at the end
+meta-excerpt: Get a quick answer first then learn how to delete files & folders from Git.
+Also learn how Git works with GitHub.
+Learning links at the end.
 layout: post
 permalink: /remove-files-from-github/
 category: tutorials